xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/configuring-the-ide/configuration-dialog/configuration-dialog-windows-tab.md

 |X Offset|[Trace_Offset_X](../../configuration-parameters/trace-offset-x.md)|The initial horizontal position in characters of the second and subsequent trace windows relative to the previous one.|
 |Y Offset|[Trace_Offset_Y](../../configuration-parameters/trace-offset-y.md)|The initial vertical position in characters of the second and subsequent trace windows relative to the previous one.  |

-Configuration dialog: Windows (QuadSM Window)
+Table: Configuration dialog: Windows (QuadSM Window)

 |Label |Parameter                                           |Description                                 |
 |------|----------------------------------------------------|--------------------------------------------|